 To boil spent leaves use a pot that does not readily absorb flavors unless you are willing to dedicate it specifically to boiling teas.

-- After finishing a tea session, save your leaves, ideally in an airtight container, by making sure there is no tea liquid left.
+• After finishing a tea session, save your leaves, ideally in an airtight container, by making sure there is no tea liquid left.
+Do put them in the fridge; otherwise, they can get moldy.
 (Try not to save the tea leaves for more than 24 hours)

-- Drop a pinch of salt for pu-erh or hei cha, but not oolongs
+• Drop a pinch of salt (optional) for pu-erh or hei cha, but not oolongs

 Other Methods of Boiling Tea

-Aside from boiling Chinese teas, there are also certain cultures around the world that have adapted boiling tea leaves into their daily lives.
+Aside from boiling Chinese teas, certain cultures around the world have adapted boiling tea leaves into their daily lives.

 Some of the more famous ones are:

-The Tibetan style of making tea has been around for centuries since the infamous Tea Horse Trade Route was in its prime.
-To make Tibetan tea, pu-erh (or sometimes black tea) leaves are boiled together with yak butter and salt.
+The Tibetan style of making tea has been around for centuries since the notorious Tea Horse Trade Route was in its prime.
+Pu-erh (or sometimes black tea) leaves are boiled together with yak butter and salt to make Tibetan tea.
 This results in a rich, creamy, nutritious, warming, and energetic beverage that helps survive the cold mountain weather.

 Chai Tea is drunk primarily in India, although variations exist.
-Indian black tea leaves are boiled with milk, a variety of spices, and often copious amounts of sugar.
+It consists of boiling Indian black tea leaves with milk, various spices, and often copious amounts of sugar.
 The beverage is both comforting and delicious.

-Strong Chinese Gunpowder green tea (or sometimes black tea) is boiled together with fresh mint leaves and large amounts of sugar.
+Strong Chinese Gunpowder green tea (or sometimes black tea) is boiled with fresh mint leaves and large amounts of sugar.
 The tea is rich, energizing, and aromatic.
-In fact, Morocco is one of the top importers of Chinese green tea.
+By the way, Morocco is one of the top importers of Chinese green tea.

-In this way, each country has adopted the ancient Chinese methods of boiling tea, adapting the ingredients which are abundant in the region.
+In this way, each country has adopted the ancient Chinese methods of boiling tea, adapting their native ingredients in the region.